Tim Dinsdale: The 1960 film

+Although most researchers do not believe Dinsdale to be a hoaxer, his susceptibility to confirmation bias and trusting dubious sources as evidence of the monster's existence has been criticized.

+Later search efforts

 In 1967 he received a grant from Kodak for photographic equipment to help in his search.

 He had other sightings including what he described as a head and neck:

 Despite as many visits to the Loch as he could afford, he failed to obtain any more film footage.